-This publication contains forward looking statements.
+The document was not produced, reviewed or edited by any research department within Deutsche Bank and is not investment research.
+Therefore, laws and regulations relating to investment research do not apply to it.
+Any opinions expressed herein may differ from the opinions expressed by other Deutsche Bank departments including research departments.
+This document may contain forward looking statements.
 Forward looking statements include, but are not limited to assumptions, estimates, projections, opinions, models and hypothetical performance analysis.
 The forward looking statements expressed constitute the author's judgment as of the date of this material.
 Forward looking statements involve significant elements of subjective judgments and analyses and changes thereto and/or consideration of different or additional factors could have a material impact on the results indicated.
 Therefore, actual results may vary, perhaps materially, from the results contained herein.
-No representation or warranty is made by DWS as to the reasonableness or completeness of such forward looking statements or to any other financial information contained herein.
-We assume no responsibility to advise the recipients of this document with regard to changes in our views.
+No representation or warranty is made by Deutsche Bank as to the reasonableness or completeness of such forward looking statements or to any other financial information contained herein.

-No assurance can be given that any investment described herein would yield favorable investment results or that the investment objectives will be achieved.
-Any securities or financial instruments presented herein are not insured by the Federal Deposit Insurance Corporation ("FDIC") unless specifically noted, and are not guaranteed by or obligations of Deutsche Bank AG or its affiliates.
-We or our affiliates or persons associated with us may act upon or use material in this report prior to publication.
-DB may engage in transactions in a manner inconsistent with the views discussed herein.
-Opinions expressed herein may differ from the opinions expressed by departments or other divisions or affiliates of Deutsche Bank.
-This document may not be reproduced or circulated without our written authority.
-The manner of circulation and distribution of this document may be restricted by law or regulation in certain countries.
-This document is not directed to, or intended for distribution to or use by, any person or entity who is a citizen or resident of or located in any locality, state, country or other jurisdiction, including the United States, where such distribution, publication, availability or use would be contrary to law or regulation or which would subject Deutsche Bank to any registration or licensing requirement within such jurisdiction not currently met within such jurisdiction.
+This document may not be reproduced or circulated without DWS Group's written authority.
+The manner of circulation and distribution of this document may be restricted by law or regulation in certain countries, including the United States.

+This document is not directed to, or intended for distribution to or use by, any person or entity who is a citizen or resident of or located in any locality, state, country or other jurisdiction, including the United States, where such distribution, publication, availability or use would be contrary to law or regulation or which would subject DWS Group to any registration or licensing requirement within such jurisdiction not currently met within such jurisdiction.
 Persons into whose possession this document may come are required to inform themselves of, and to observe, such restrictions.